LucaDeSiena/MuRAT/README.md

 2. The [Regularization Toolbox](https://www.mathworks.com/matlabcentral/fileexchange/52-regtools?s_tid=prof_contriblnk) was created by Per Christian Hansen and available from Matlab File Exchange.
 3. Functions from the [Geometry and Image-Based Bioengineering add-On for MATLAB](https://github.com/gibbonCode/GIBBON).

 Three sample datasets (Mount St. Helens, Romania, and Toba) are included and allow the user to obtain sample models.
-The datasets work with the three corresponding *input.mlx* files that show examples of what the user can get with the code.
+The datasets work with the three corresponding *input.m* files that show examples of what the user can get with the code.

 *Instructions in a nutshell*
 ------------